Bugfender exposes an API so that you can make your own queries programmatically instead of using our dashboard.

 User authorization: to access a user's account, you'll need permission from them.
 Give them a URL like this, you will need to replace your client_id and redirect_uri:

 When the user authorizes your application, you will receive a callback with an authorization code to the redirect_uri.
 You can use the special URI

 urn:ietf:wg:oauth:2.0:oob to display the authorization code on screen instead.

-- Access token: once the user gave you a authorization code, you'll need to exchange it for an access token.
+Access token: once you get an authorization code, you'll need to exchange it for an access token.
 Bugfender also automatically provides a refresh token.
 You can use the authorization code with your client_id and client_secret to obtain an access token like this:

 curl -i -X POST -H "Content-Type: application/x-www-form-urlencoded" -d "grant_type=authorization_code&code=xxx&redirect_uri=urn:ietf:wg:oauth:2.0:oob&client_id=xxx&client_secret=xxx" https://dashboard.bugfender.com/auth/token